How to order a vegetable box

-More and more people are using the internet to do their shopping from the comfort of their own armchairs, including getting a variety of fresh seasonal vegetables delivered to their door.
-In this online guide, you’ll learn how to join them by ordering a vegetable box online.
-We will take you step-by-step through what you need to do to choose your box of fresh vegetables, set up an account, and place your first order.
+More and more people are using the internet to do their shopping from the comfort of their own homes, including getting a variety of fresh seasonal vegetables delivered to their door.
+In this online guide we will take you step-by-step through what you need to do to choose your box of fresh vegetables, set up an account, and place your first order.

 We’re going to use Riverford Organics as an example of this kind of website.
-However, there are other similar sites such as Abel & Cole that you can visit to buy your vegetables, and a variety of other grocery shopping opportunities.
+However, there are other similar sites such as Abel & Cole that you can visit to buy your vegetables as well as a variety of other grocery shops.

 Follow these step-by-step instructions to order a vegetable box

-Step 1: Open a browser tab and go to http://www.riverford.co.uk (or click the link to the left, which will open in a new window).
+Step 1: Open your browser and go to http://www.riverford.co.uk .
 As you’ll see from their home page, Riverford do much more than just sell vegetables, and once you’ve decided on a vegetable box you might want to spend some time browsing before you finally place your order.
 But, for now, let’s have a look at the vegetable boxes.